-A source water assessment is conducted on each drinking water source as required by the State Water Resources Control Board, Division of Drinking Water (DDW).
-Surface water is most vulnerable to contaminants as it travels through the Sacramento and San Joaquin watersheds and the Delta.
-A comprehensive source water assessment (also known as a sanitary survey) for the Delta and the State Water Project (SWP) is done every five years, and the latest one was completed in June 2012.
-It identified key vulnerabilities and sources of contaminants such as wastewater-treatment plant discharges, urban runoff, recreational activities, and conversions of some agricultural Delta islands to wetlands.
+A source water assessment, also known as a sanitary survey, is conducted on each drinking water source as required by the California State Water Resources Control Board Division of Drinking Water (DDW).
+Surface water is most vulnerable to contaminants as it travels through the Sacramento and San Joaquin watersheds and Delta.
+The latest sanitary survey for the Delta and the State Water Project (SWP) was completed in June 2012.
+It identified key vulnerabilities and sources of contaminants as wastewater-treatment plant discharges, urban runoff, recreational activities, and conversions of some agricultural Delta islands to wetlands.
 The sanitary survey includes an action plan to address these key vulnerabilities and sources of contaminants.
+In the past, the sanitary survey has been conducted every five years.